Explore expert tips on how to find affordable home insurance in Long Beach, California.

 What you pay for homeowners insurance in Long Beach will depend on the insurance company you get your policy through.
 The most inexpensive home insurance in Long Beach comes from Mercury, which offers average annual rates of just $545 per year.
 This is more favorable than the city’s average home insurance premium of $869.

 Below you'll find a list of the cheapest homeowners insurance companies in Long Beach, California to help you start your search.
+You can also see our list of which home insurance carriers ranked best for customer satisfaction.

 The amount of homeowners coverage you select has an impact on your insurance rates.
 In Long Beach, carrying $200K dwelling coverage costs an average of $620, while carrying additional coverage up to $400K costs $1,203 per year.